This conference will be held on June 23-26 between three locations:

 Registration includes 3 days of conference programming, breakfast and lunch, and evening programming.

-Some funding is available for Indigenous delegates to attend from within and beyond B.C. and will be determined on a case-by-case basis.
+Some funding is available for Indigenous delegates to attend from within and beyond B.C. and allocation will be determined on a case-by-case basis.
+Due to overwhelming interest in the conference and the limited amount of funding available, we are unable to provide travel grants to all who applied.

-The speakers will be announced in the coming weeks.
 Presenters will include Indigenous language experts and advocates from all around the world, including from British Columbia’s own First Nations communities.
+Visit the presenters page to read about our keynotes and program page to read about panelists and breakout workshop presenters.

 Presenters will be notified by April 15, 2019.